andrewbadge/DNSRoaming/README.md

 # Thanks

+@jsakamoto for the [ipaddressrange](https://github.com/jsakamoto/ipaddressrange) library

+To [Zky Icon](https://iconscout.com/contributors/zkyicon) for the [Server Dualtone Icon] used in this App.

 To every random person answering questions on StackExchange

-To [Zky Icon](https://iconscout.com/contributors/zkyicon) for the [Server Dualtone Icon] used in this App.